mSvcBench/muBench/Docs/Manual.md

 In the considered example, the service *s0* surely calls *s1* because seq_len is greather than size of the external-service-group and probability of s1 = 1, and for the same reason it surely calls *sdb1* in parallel, because *s1* and *sdb1* belong to different external-service-groups of *s0*.
 Consequently, *s1* surely calls *s2* and *s2* surely calls *sdb1*.

+This way of involving microservices per request is called *stochastic-driven*. µBench also offer a *trace-driven* approach, see [Benchmark Strategies](#benchmarks-strategies).

 Additional information includes the number of parallel processes (`workers`) and `threads` per process used by the service-cell to serve client requests, the `request_method` it uses to call other services (can be `gRPC` or `rest` and, currently, must be equal for all), optional specification of CPU and memory resources needed by service-cell containers, namely `cpu-requests`, `cpu-limits`, `memory-requests`, `memory-limits` (see k8s [documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)), the number of `replicas` of the related POD, the `pod_antiaffinity` (true, false) property to enforce pods spreading on different nodes.

 ---